MartinMalinda/notion-vitepress/docs/guide/for-fans.md

 ## How can I cancel my subscription?

 Go to your profile and click on the Subscriptions section.
 Then find the creator that you would like to unsubscribe, click on the button that shows the monthly fee.
 The last and final step is to confirm your decision by clicking on the Unsubscribe button.

 ![](/images/1-1.png)

-## How to delete your account?
+## How can I delete my account?

 To delete your account, please contact us via e-mail at info@herohero.co.